miwamoto/w205-final-project-1/README.md

 ### Jupyter Notebooks

-There are two jupyter notbooks available: GIS and forecasts.
+There is one jupyter notebooks available for GIS.

 The GIS notebook, `Interacting_with_Pittsburgh_Data_with_Jupyter_and_ArcGIS.ipynb` demonstrates how the GIS resources created in the process above can be used for analysis with Python and its associated tools such as pandas, NumPy and SciPy.

 You can read more about this API for Python at `https://developers.arcgis.com/python/` To view the example notebook, start Jupyter notebook as indicated below.

 ```
 cd gis_ipynb_example